hariinfo/spark-assignment/README.md

 agg(..) shall be used to generate min, max, average stats.

 ### What delay type is most common at each airport?
-group by airport and delay type
+Filter airlineDataDF by airport and then group by delay type to count delay types for each airport

 ### Did airlines with modernized fleet perform better?
 Aircraft tail number (Tail_Number) should be used to join the two data sets across airline performance and plane-data